EventStore/EventStore/docs/server/features/connectors/sinks/kafka.md

 the [Common settings](../settings.md) page.
 :::

-The Kafka Sink Connector can be configured with the following options:
+The Kafka sink can be configured with the following options:

 | Name                                       | Details                                                                                                                                                                                                                                            |
 | ------------------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |